 As an Enneagram Six, I’m hardwired for preparedness.
 When TSHTF, as we preppers like to say, I’m the one you want hiding out in the bunker with you.

-I didn’t bat an eye yesterday when at the grocery store the only meat left was some frozen duck breasts and chopped octopus.
+Not to mention, I didn’t bat an eye yesterday when at the grocery store the only meat left was some frozen duck breasts and chopped octopus.
 “I can work with this,” I thought.
 Years of kitchen experiments and watching too much Chopped have well equipped me for this moment.

 But no amount of doomsday survival can prepare a small business owner for the bottom dropping out overnight due to a completely unforeseen global event.
 This feels a little bit like 9/11, when an attack on a Tuesday spun us around so quickly and violently we couldn’t sort out which way was up anymore.
 Except on 9/11 I was 14, I didn’t have a business.
 The economic fallout of current events is relatively new territory for me.
 I’m a single-person shop, there are only so many hours in a day I can work.
 So my ability to diversify service offerings and work across different verticals is finite.
 I wish I could have been more prepared, my Six heart pines for that safety net, but I couldn’t.